gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 without known major weaknesses at the time of publication.

 DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
-Implementations MAY setup a new DTLS instead of using key update.
+Implementations MAY setup a new DTLS connection instead of using key update.

 In DTLS 1.3 any number of tickets can be issued in a connection and the tickets can be used for resumption as long as they are valid,